Corporate Governance

 • Accounting Auditors

 The Company has engaged Deloitte Touche Tohmatsu LLC as its independent auditors.
 The Company strives to ensure an environment that facilitates the accurate disclosure of information and fair auditing.
-The members of the Audit & Supervisory Board, accounting auditors and the internal auditing department conduct audits from their respective independent positions, but also liaise periodically to facilitate close cooperation, thereby ensuring the effectiveness of auditing activities.
+The Audit & Supervisory Board members, accounting auditors and internal auditing department conduct audits from their respective independent positions, but also liaise periodically to facilitate close cooperation, thereby ensuring the effectiveness of audits.

 Meeting Data